Colorado lawmakers debate hundreds of bills each year, but only one must win approval: the state budget.

 The only opportunity for public comment in prior years came when the budget bill package is heard in the appropriations committee.

-Moreno, the top budget writer, wanted to include the public before the appropriations committee hearing.
+Moreno, the top budget writer, wanted to include the public in February before the appropriations committee hearing.
 “The budget is done by then.
 It has a nice bow on it and it’s all tied up and finished,” he said.
 “So I think the interest was accelerating public testimony earlier in the process to give feedback to the JBC before the budget is finalized.”

 Other changes to the process are under consideration to better involve the 94 other lawmakers in the process after long-standing complaints that a committee with six members writes the entire budget.